Aïda Ballmann

-Aïda Ballmann is an actress, director and producer from the Canary Islands.
-She was born on the island El Hierro, Spain, and is of German descent.
+Aïda Ballmann is an actress, director, and producer from the Canary Islands.

-Education
+Early life and ducation

-She studied Dramatic Art in Gijón and finished her degree in Seville in 2009.
-In addition she trained in Meisner technique (in Germany and Spain), amongst others.
+Aïda Ballmann studied drama in Gijón, and finished her degree in Seville in 2009.
+She trained in the Meisner technique in Germany and Spain.

 Career

-Her first works in theater were with the companies La Sonrisa del Lagarto, Fauna y Arte and La Carbonería de la Lola, with which she participated in more than twelve productions.
+Ballmann's first works in theatre were with the companies La Sonrisa del Lagarto, Fauna y Arte, and La Carbonería de la Lola, with which she participated in more than twelve productions.

-She also worked as a stunt, which led her to participate in the productions El Oro del Rin and La Valquiria of La Fura dels Baus.
+She also worked as a stunt performer, which led her to participate in the productions El Oro del Rin and La Valquiria of La Fura dels Baus.

-In 2012 she starred her first feature film The Extraordinary Tale, by J.F.
-Ortuño and Laura Alvea, shot in English, for which she was awarded best actress at the Cardiff Independent Film Festival and at Film Bizarro, nominated best actress at the Andalusian Film Writers' Association Awards (ASECAN) and reviewed in magazines such as Hollywood Reporter.
+In 2012, Ballmann starred in her first feature film, The Extraordinary Tale, by J.F.
+Ortuño and Laura Alvea, shot in English, for which she was awarded best actress at the Cardiff Independent Film Festival. and at Film Bizarro.
+She was nominated for best actress at the Andalusian Film Writers' Association Awards (ASECAN), and was reviewed in magazines such as Hollywood Reporter.

-Shortly after, she was awarded best actress at the Festivalito for Perséfone and received the Leoncio Morales Award for her contribution to the culture of her native island.
+She was awarded best actress at the Festivalito for Perséfone and received the Leoncio Morales Award for her contribution to the culture of her native island.

-She participated in series such as Operación Barrio Inglés, Una vida menos en Canarias, Endlich Witwer, Crossfire, Lo que escondían sus ojos, El Tiempo entre Costuras, Águila Roja, Brigada de Fenómenos and Malviviendo and starred in various Spanish and international feature films.
-Among them: La Velocidad de nuestros Pensamientos by Nacho Chueca, the German production Die Insel by Lars Ostmann, El Gigante y la Sirena by Roberto Chinet, Atlánticas by Guillermo García López, The Europeans by Víctor García León, Gleich by Jeniffer Castañeda, The metamorphosis of Narcissus, by the Iranian director Hamed Alizadeh or L´avia i el foraster by Sergi Miralles.
+Ballmann participated in series such as Operación Barrio Inglés, Una vida menos en Canarias, Endlich Witwer, Crossfire, Lo que escondían sus ojos, El Tiempo entre Costuras, Águila Roja, Brigada de Fenómenos and Malviviendo, and starred in various Spanish and international feature films.
+Among them were La Velocidad de nuestros Pensamientos by Nacho Chueca, the German production Die Insel by Lars Ostmann, El Gigante y la Sirena by Roberto Chinet, Atlánticas by Guillermo García López, The Europeans by Víctor García León, Gleich by Jeniffer Castañeda, The metamorphosis of Narcissus, by the Iranian director Hamed Alizadeh, L´avia i el foraster by Sergi Miralles or A una isla de ti, by Alexis Morante.

-Of her short films, Five Minutes by Genesis Lence and co-starred with her sister Serai Ballmann, stands out.
+Of her short films, Five Minutes by Genesis Lence and co-starring her sister Serai Ballmann, stands out.
 Its world premiere was at the Short Film Corner section of the 74th Cannes Film Festival.
-For this work she was nominated best actress at VIFA 2022.
+For this work, Ballman was nominated for best actress at VIFA 2022.

-Her debut as a director and producer was with the documentary Sand Path, screened at more than forty festivals, in which she talks about interculturality.
+Ballmann's debut as a director and producer was with the documentary Sand Path.